-Climate change targets should also be included in public bodies' corporate plans and annual reports.
+Please do not reference PBCCD reporting here.
+Progress towards climate change targets should be included in public bodies' annual accounts or other corporate performance reports.
 This is intended to drive greater visibility and integration of emission reduction targets and action as part of overall corporate reporting and transparency.
-Many bodies have been translating aspects of annual reports into a range of corporate publications and communication tools to help inform and engage staff, partners, service-users and the general public.
-Examples of current good practice include:
+Many bodies are translating aspects of annual reports into a range of corporate publications and communication tools to help inform and engage staff, partners, service-users and the general public.